 Improves digestion and digestive health

 There are many ways to use prolonged inhalation so it wouldn’t be accurate to list out the benefits.
-For instance, if you perform Pratiloma with Kumbhaka or Pratiloma with Ujjayi, you attain the benefits of Ujjayi and breath retention.
-But be aware of their contraindications as well.
+For instance, if you perform Pratiloma pranayama with Kumbhaka or Ujjayi pranayama (Ocean breathing), you attain the benefits of those techniques as well.

 We will continue this series with a post on Anuloma Pranayama.
 Anuloma creates resistance during exhalation using the same technique.
-The idea is the same but the benefits vary.
-Lastly, we discuss Kumbhaka Pranayama – how to develop breath retention to prepare for pranayama.
+While the procedure of Pratiloma and Anuloma and Pratiloma pranayama are similar, the benefits and purpose vary.